Cambodia is such a wonderful country.

 Most importantly of all, I tracked every single Riel I spent while I was there.

 If you’re wondering how much it costs to travel in Cambodia, this is the post for you!

 What to Know About Money in Cambodia

 Cambodia’s currency is called the Riel (KHR) and one U.S. dollar is typically worth 4,000 riels.
-If you’re thinking that’s going to make calculations difficult, fear not: you’ll barely touch a Riel while you’re in the country.
+If you’re thinking that’s going to make calculations difficult, fear not: you’ll only really use riels when paying for small-ticket items.

 How to Find Cheap Flights to Cambodia